nicoolas25/dev-env-coreos/README.md

     $ fleetctl list-machines
     > MACHINE         IP              METADATA
-      353a1ca7...
-172.17.8.102    -
-      70da50d0...
+      390787da...
 172.17.8.103    -
-      a355495f...
+      4509883a...
 172.17.8.101    -
+      ea72f90e...
+172.17.8.102    -

 ### Starting containers with fleetctl

-To start services or commands inside the cluster, you need to _load_ the service definition (also called units):
+To start services or commands inside the cluster, you need to _submit_ an _instance_ of the service definition (also called units):

+    $ fleetctl submit services/redis@1.service

+Here the instance name is `1`.
+Once the service file is submited, it is visible from your fleet:

-    $ fleetctl load services/redis.2.8.service
+    $ fleetctl list-unit-files
-    > Unit redis.2.8.service loaded on 353a1ca7.../172.17.8.102
+    > UNIT                    HASH    DSTATE          STATE           TARGET
+      redis@1.service         98f768d inactive        inactive        -
+      registrator.service     14bd412 launched        -               -
+      skydns.service          f7b1505 loaded          -               -

 Now, fleet knows about your redis service.
+It is possible to start this _instance_ of our redis service:

+    $ fleetctl start redis@1.service
+    > Unit redis@1.service launched on 390787da.../172.17.8.103

-You can list the services available:
+Now, you can list the units and see the service:

     $ fleetctl list-units
     > UNIT                    MACHINE                         ACTIVE  SUB
-      redis.2.8.service       353a1ca7.../172.17.8.102        inactive       dead
+      redis@1.service         390787da.../172.17.8.103        active  running
-      registrator.service     353a1ca7.../172.17.8.102        active      running
+      registrator.service     390787da.../172.17.8.103        active  running
-      registrator.service     70da50d0.../172.17.8.103        active      running
+      registrator.service     4509883a.../172.17.8.101        active  running
-      registrator.service     a355495f.../172.17.8.101        active      running
+      registrator.service     ea72f90e.../172.17.8.102        active  running
-      skydns.service          353a1ca7.../172.17.8.102        active      running
+      skydns.service          390787da.../172.17.8.103        active  running
-      skydns.service          70da50d0.../172.17.8.103        active      running
+      skydns.service          4509883a.../172.17.8.101        active  running
-      skydns.service          a355495f.../172.17.8.101        active      running
+      skydns.service          ea72f90e.../172.17.8.102        active  running

 There is services that are already running on each machine: `skydns` and `registrator`.
 We'll talk about them later.

-Fleet can tell you the status of a service too:
+Fleet can tell you the status of a service, and stop them too:

-    $ fleetctl status redis.2.8.service
-    > ● redis.4.8.service - Redis 2.8 server
-         Loaded: loaded (/run/fleet/units/redis.2.8.service; linked-runtime; vendor preset: disabled)
-         Active: inactive (dead)

-Of course, fleet lets you start your service (this is the whole point here):

-    $ fleetctl start redis.2.8.service
-    > Unit redis.2.8.service launched on 353a1ca7.../172.17.8.102

-    $ fleetctl status redis.2.8.service
+    $ fleetctl status redis@1.service
-    > ● redis.2.8.service - Redis 2.8 server
+    > ● redis@1.service - A Redis 2.8 server
-         Loaded: loaded (/run/fleet/units/redis.2.8.service; linked-runtime; vendor preset: disabled)
+         Loaded: loaded (/run/fleet/units/redis@1.service; linked-runtime; vendor preset: disabled)
-         Active: active (running) since Sat 2015-03-14 12:27:36 UTC; 8s ago
+            Active: active (running) since Fri 2015-03-27 15:03:54 UTC; 1min 9s ago
-        Process: 1770 ExecStartPre=/usr/bin/docker rm redis (code=exited, status=1/FAILURE)
+              Process: 1582 ExecStartPre=/usr/bin/docker rm redis (code=exited, status=1/FAILURE)
-       Main PID: 1777 (docker)
+       Main PID: 1589 (docker)
-         CGroup: /system.slice/redis.2.8.service
+         CGroup: /system.slice/system-redis.slice/redis@1.service
-                 └─1777 /usr/bin/docker run --rm --name redis -p 6379:6379 -e SERVICE_ID=core-02 redis:2.8
+                    └─1589 /usr/bin/docker run --rm --name redis -p 6379:6379 -e SERVICE_ID=redis-1 redis:2.8

-Since it is the first time we're running `redis:2.8`, docker will start by pulling the image from the repository.
+Since it is the first time we're running Redis, docker will start by pulling the image from the repository.
 Your redis service will be available after that download.
-Try using `fleetctl journal -f redis.2.8.service` see when your server is ready.
+Try using `fleetctl journal -f redis@1.service` see when your server is ready.

 ### Accessing your services directly

 You can always access services using the virtual machine IP:

-    $ redis-cli -h 172.17.8.102
+    $ redis-cli -h 172.17.8.103

 To get the address of the machine hosting the redis.2.8.service you can use this command:

     $ fleetctl list-units | grep redis.2.8.service | awk -F'[[:space:]/]' '{ print $3 }'
-    > 172.17.8.102
+    > 172.17.8.103

 ### Accessing your services using Skydns